 As such, we will identify for each of the constructed scenarios what the required level of policy-level and administrative integration is, as well as identify the current status of both forms of integration of the reference situation.
+With the help of these analyses, we will draw on existing academic literature, as well as findings which follow from our own case studies, to indicate for each scenario how policy makers and government officials in a collaborative manner can make intermodal transport a more dominant transport mode in Belgium by the year 2030.
 We continue as follows in this paper.
 First of all, we will elaborate on the findings with regard to the current levels of integration.
 Subsequently, we will define the required levels of integration for the best-case scenario.
 Then, we compare these different levels of integration.
 Finally, we elaborate on what coordination architecture is required to overcome the existing discrepancy between the different levels of integration, in order to turn the best-case scenario into practice by the year 2030.